GabiAnderson/Classic-Snake-Game/README.md

   - Extracted practice components from stamperTurtlePractice.py to create a template that acted as the starting point for the snake game.

 ### [Snake Progress](https://github.com/GabiAnderson/Classic-Snake-Game/tree/main/Snake%20Progress)
+This folder holds different iterations of my snake game.
+Each file attempts to tackle a core gameplay element.
 - [snakeMoveRightUpdateLook.py](https://github.com/GabiAnderson/Classic-Snake-Game/blob/main/Snake%20Progress/snakeMoveRightUpdateLook.py)
   - Created the snake, drew it on the screen, and got it to move/update properly...